Threadstone15/Publish-and-Subscribe-Middleware-Architecture/task 3/README.md

-# Topic-Based Publisher-Subscriber Middleware Architecture - Task 3
+# Topic-Based Publisher-Subscriber Middleware Architecture

 This implementation extends the Publisher-Subscriber system to include **topic-based message filtering**, allowing publishers and subscribers to work with specific topics/subjects for more targeted message routing.